bitcraze/crazyflie-clients-python/README.md

 This will install the Crazyflie PC client systemwide, create a udev entry for the Crazyradio and setup the permissions so that the current user can use the radio without root permissions after restarting the computer.
-For further instructions on how to run from source see bellow.
+For further instructions on how to run from source and [install dependencies](https://github.com/SteveClement/crazyflie-clients-python#dependencies) see bellow.

 ## Windows